waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Current Plans & Explicit Tests
 - **Primary Plan (per `navigation_strategist_agent`):** Obtain the Soul Badge.
 Current strategy is to navigate through Route 14 to reach Fuchsia City.
-- **Hypothesis:** The path through the newly discovered cuttable tree area on Route 14 leads to Fuchsia City.
+- **Hypothesis (Disproven):** The path through the newly discovered cuttable tree area on Route 14 leads to Fuchsia City. **Result:** This path is a small, dead-end loop.

 ## IV.
 Past Failures & Corrections Log
 - **CRITICAL PROCESS FAILURE: Repeated WKG Protocol Violations (T37321 - T38226):** I have a persistent behavioral issue of failing to immediately and correctly document map transitions.
 This corrupts my world model and leads to severe navigational errors, such as the loop between Route 14 and 13. **Correction:** ALL data management tasks (`manage_world_knowledge`, `define_map_marker`, `notepad_edit`) MUST be performed on the same turn a discovery is made.
 Both departure and arrival nodes/markers must be created before further exploration.
 There are no exceptions.